01 Getting Started

 Screenshot of the insert form window

 4. Click the Apply button.
-The form is added to the canvas.
+The Form is added to the canvas.

 Screenshot showing elements added to the form

-In our example, the form and the heading are placed on strips.
+In our example, the Form and the heading are placed on strips.
 A strip is the basic canvas element where all other elements are placed.

 Screenshot showing the canvas divided into strips